- What Makes the Best Versioning in Online Backup

 It’s hard to like CrashPlan’s speed, because it’s not fast.
 You could disable some of the processes it uses while backing up your files, but we don’t recommend it.
 If your system resources are low, you can enable throttling and set the client to remove the limit once you’re away.
 Block-level copying will speed up subsequent backups.

-CrashPlan offers unlimited backup, almost-unlimited versioning you can customize, great security and private encryption.
+CrashPlan offers Best Online Backup with File Versioning 2021: a Copy of a Copy of a Copy…, almost-unlimited versioning you can customize, great security and private encryption.
 While it could be simpler to use and achieve faster speeds, it’s a good service, overall, and that’s why it’s number one on our list.
 Learn more about it in our in-depth CrashPlan review.

 - Excellent versioning